wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 - The number after the element indicates its (stoichiometric) quantity in the molecule, when relevant.
 - Opacities combining isotopologues following their natural (i.e. Earth) abundance are indicated with the string ``-NatAbund`` after the chemical formula.
 In that case, no isotope number should be present next to the elements.
 - The charge of the species is indicated after the formula, starting with ``_``.
 The character ``p`` is used for positive charges and ``n`` for negative charges.
-- The number in front of the charge indicates the charge amount.
+- The number in front of the charge indicates the charge amount, when relevant.
 - The source (e.g., line list database) of the opacity is indicated after the charge, starting with ``__``.
 - The spectral information of the opacity is indicated after the source, starting with ``.``.
 - The character ``R`` indicates constant resolving power (:math:`\lambda/\Delta\lambda` constant).
 - The string ``DeltaWavenumber`` indicates constant spacing in wavenumber (:math:`\Delta\nu` constant).
 - The string ``DeltaWavelength`` indicates constant spacing in wavelength (:math:`\Delta\lambda` constant).
 - The number coming after the above indicates the spacing or resolution. ``.R100`` would correspond to :math:`\lambda/\Delta\lambda=100`, for example.
 - The wavelength range, in µm, is indicated afterward, starting with a ``_`` and ending with ``mu``.
 The upper and lower boundaries are separated with ``-``.
 - The nature of the opacity is indicated afterward, starting with a ``.``.
 It is ``ktable`` for correlated-k opacities, and ``xsec`` for line-by-line opacities.
 - The extension of the file is always ``.petitRADTRANS.h5``.